bird-house/pyramid-phoenix/docs/source/tutorial/visualisation.rst

 Select WPS Service
 ------------------

-For this example choose the Flyingpigeon WPS service which has process for the climate impact community.
+For this example choose the Flyingpigeon WPS service which has processes for the climate impact community.

 .. image:: ../_images/tutorial/choose_flyingpigeon.png